zvelshi/baja-suspension/README.md

 3. click Download ZIP
 4. Unzip it in your location of choice
 5. Enter the baja-suspension folder in your file browser
-6. right click anywhere inside the folder and click 'Open in Terminal' (this might not work the same way on windows 10, but the goal is to be in the baja-suspension folder in a terminal. you can also just copy its path and cd to the path, or open the folder in VScode and open a terminal in there)
+6. Right click anywhere inside the folder and click 'Open in Terminal'
+ * This might not work the same way on windows 10, but the goal is to be in the baja-suspension folder in a terminal.
+You can also just copy its path and cd to the path, or open the folder in VScode and open a terminal in there
 7. Once you're in the terminal, do the following set up steps

 ### To set up: